kekal/Telegraph-gallery-generator/README.md

 ### Note
->The maximum image sizes and dimensions in telegra.ph are not disclosed, but some empirical research has revealed a simple rule: the width and height must be less than or equal to 10,000 pixels in total, and the file size must not exceed 5 MB.
-These restrictions are set in the script by default and can be changed using command line arguments.
+>The maximum image sizes and dimensions in Telegra.ph are not disclosed, but some empirical research has revealed a simple rule: the width and height must be less than or equal to 10,000 pixels in total, and the file size must not exceed 5 MB.
+These restrictions are set in the script by default and can be changed using command-line arguments.

 ## Example